alibaba/AndFix/README.md

 ### How to get?

-1. directly add AndFix aar to your project as compile libraries.
+Directly add AndFix aar to your project as compile libraries.

-2. maven dependency:
+For your maven dependency,

 	```
 	<dependency>
   		<groupId>com.alipay.euler</groupId>